-I am an alumnus of San Jose State, having graduated in 2004 with a B.S. in Business Management and a minor in Spanish.
-I started my career as a student assistant, and chose to stay at San Jose State once I graduated because I saw it was a great place to work and wanted to help out students.
+I am an alumna of San Jose State, having graduated in 2004 with a B.S. in Business Management and a minor in Spanish.
+I started my career as a student assistant, and chose to stay at San Jose State once I graduated because I saw it was a great place to work, and I wanted to help students.

-Being a student myself and having been in their shoes, I wanted to be for them what was not offered to me.
+Having been a student myself and having been in their shoes, I wanted to give to them what had not been offered to me.
 I wanted to be there for the less represented students and give them what I would have wanted while I was studying.
-I’m happy to see many students, once they are ready to graduate, come to my office and simply say a “Hello and Thank you for all your help these years” this is very rewarding!!
+I’m happy to see many students, once they are ready to graduate, come to my office and simply say a “Hello and Thank you for all your help these years.”
+This is very rewarding!!

 I’ve been a staff member withSan Jose State for 16 years!
 I’m happily married to Adrian Arellano and have two amazing boys A.J.
 (7), Ethan (3) and we are currently waiting for our baby #3!
 In my spare time I like to go out with my family and explore new sites around the Bay Area and vicinity cities.